AbdellahBouarguan/StudySphere/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
+Add commentMore actions
+## Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

 ---